-This is, of course, how relationships are formed and maintained on an individual, team and corporate level and apply internally as well as externally.
+Communication is how relationships are formed and maintained on an individual, team and corporate level and apply internally as well as externally.
 Set out a plan that sees you as ‘Mr’ or ‘Mrs Communicator from Communicator Land’ (and that does not mean talking a lot).
 REMEMBER the two ears one mouth rule!!

 Have a plan predicated on good and consistent communication – you will know what great communication looks and feels like because you’ll have experienced it.

-What external impact will you have had for your business.
+What external impact will you have for your business?

-List your expectations (and those of your boss and of other stakeholders) at the beginning of the 120 Days and keep tabs and how this is going.
+List your expectations (and those of your boss and of other stakeholders) at the beginning of the 120 Days and keep tabs on how this is going.
 Communicate these impacts you and your team have widely and celebrate them.

 Remember the ‘market’ can be an internal one particularly if you are a service provider within an organisation.

-And a Special Number 11 – choose to enjoy the experience!!
+And a Special Number 11 – choose to enjoy the experience!